Find a Yacht

-From Kos, you could head South and sail to Rhodes, with it's medieval castles and crusading knights, or North to take in the Sponge-diving community at Kalymnos (also, the Italian WWII military base at Leros, or the cave where St John wrote the Bibles' Book of Revelation in isolated Patmos.
+From Kos, you could head South and sail to Rhodes, with its medieval castles and crusading knights, or North to take in the Sponge-diving community at Kalymnos, the Italian WWII military base at Leros, or the cave where St John wrote the Bibles' Book of Revelation in isolated Patmos.
 There's something for everyone - charter today!

 Sailing from Kos

 The Dodecanese islands offer an excellent (and beautiful) playground for a sailor.
-There are tens of islands to explore, and there is something for everyone - from secluded bays, to small seemingly forgotten towns like Leros, to Kalymnos (famous for sponge diving and producing the tastiest olives in the world) and the colossal historic tourist town of Rhodes.
+There are tens of islands to explore, and there is something for everyone - from secluded bays, to small seemingly forgotten towns like Leros, to Kalymnos (famous for producing the best sponge divers in the world) and the colossal historic tourist town of Rhodes.

 Top 3 things to see